L – Arginine

 Clinical Studies

-- ^ ab Figueroa A, et al. Watermelon extract supplementation reduces ankle blood pressure and carotid augmentation index in obese adults with prehypertension or hypertension.
+- ^ ab Figueroa A, et al. Watermelon extract supplementation reduces ankle cardiovascular health and carotid augmentation index in obese adults with prehypertension or hypertension.
 Am J Hypertens.
 (2012)

 - ^ ab Corpas E, et al. Oral arginine-lysine does not increase growth hormone or insulin-like growth factor-I in old men.
 J Gerontol.
 (1993)